- Published on

 The parser will produce the following AST:

-Note that for visualization purposes, this is a simplified version of what the parser would produce.
+Note that, for visualization purposes, this is a simplified version of what the parser would produce.
 The actual AST is much more complex.
-The main idea is to get a feel for what would be the first thing that would happen to the source code before it gets executed.
+The main idea is to get a feel for what happens first to the source code before it gets executed.

-4. Bytecode going through a lot of optimization and transformations and finally compiles to machine code.
-To find out more, read this article, it will help you but we'll skip this step for now.
+4. The bytecode goes through a lot of optimization and transformations and is finally compiled to machine code.
+To find out more, read this article.

 Boolean